-The Board of Directors represents the chief decision-making body, in which the strategic decisions are made for the entire Company and to which the key parameters of performance are reported.
+The Board of Directors represents the chief decision-making body, in which the strategic decisions are made for the entire Group and to which the key parameters of performance are reported.

-Each reporting made to the Board of Directors includes the five business lines.
+Each reporting made to the Board of Directors includes the five business lines, represented by the four revenue streams.
 Managements costs are fully distributed to the operative business lines.
-The monthly target-to-actual and actual-to-actual comparison in the report to the Board of Directors serves to control the targets published in the Med Life's annual forecast, in particular the total revenue figure and EBITDA margin.
+The monthly target-to-actual and actual-to-actual comparison in the report to the Board of Directors serves to control the targets published in the Med Life's annual forecast, in particular the total revenue figure and EBITDA margin(Please see Note 34 for further details).